fclorenzo/synflood_intercept/readme.md

-Here’s the updated README based on your base version and the suggestions you specified:
+You're right; the **How to Run** section is missing.
+Here's the updated README with the "How to Run" section added back in:

 ---